mattflipsbits/DuinoDays/Day0/Day0.md

 ## Day 0: Setting Up Shop

 ### Today's Goal
--  Download and install Arduino's development environment
+-  Download and install Arduino's development environment (IDE)
 -  Upload your first Arduino program (also called a 'sketch')

-**NOTE:** There are multiple choices for the Arduino IDE; choose the one that best suits your needs!
+**NOTE:** There are multiple choices for the Arduino IDE, pick whichever one you like!

 ### Read
 -  [What is Arduino?](https://docs.arduino.cc/learn/starting-guide/whats-arduino/)